atsign-foundation/at_protocol/specification/at_protocol_specification.md

 **Description:**

-Enroll verb enables a new app or client to request new enrollment to a secondary server.Secondary server will notify the new enrollment request to already enrolled apps which have access to __manage namespace.
+Enroll verb enables a new app or client to request new enrollment to a secondary server.
+Secondary server will notify the new enrollment request to already enrolled apps which have access to __manage namespace.
 The enrolled app which receives the notification may approve or reject the enrollment request.

 <!-- pyml disable-num-lines 3 md013-->
 | Option                         | Required | Description                                                       |